Berliet GR/TR: TR280D

-Berliet's exports were mainly to their old colonies in North Africa, limited in part by the fact the permitted load per axle was higher in France than anywhere else in Europe.
+Berliet's exports were mainly to their old colonies in North Africa, limited in part by the fact that the permitted load per axle was higher in France than anywhere else in Europe.
 To be able to target some export markets, a version called the TR280D was developed, with a 10 t axle load.
 Introduced in 1974, only about 300 examples were built, with most of them sold in Belgium and the Netherlands.
 Berliet largely stayed out of markets with strong indigenous truck manufacturers, while the Italian and UK markets required right-hand drive.
 The Swiss market had a 2.3 m width limit.
-A right-hand drive model was eventually developed for Italy, but mountainous Italy also required a minimum of 8 horsepower per ton – the TR280D's maximum power of 211 PS limited it to 26 t, rendering it totally uncompetitive and only a handful were sold.
+A right-hand drive model was eventually developed for Italy.
+However, mountainous Italy also required a minimum of 8 horsepower per ton – the TR280D's maximum power of 211 PS limited it to 26 t, rendering it totally uncompetitive, and only a handful were sold.

 Saviem PX

 From late 1978 or early 1979 until April 1980, when Saviem and Berliet were merged into Renault Véhicules Industriels (RVI), the GR/TR was also sold with Saviem badging.
 Three models were available: the PX 28 corresponded to the GR/TR280 (a trailing "T" indicated a tractor), the PX 30 corresponded to the GR/TR305, and the PX 40 corresponded to the V8-engined GR/TR350 with 356 PS.
 The only difference was the arrangement of the logos in the grille, which also included a large Renault logo on the Saviem.